Take full control of your AI Roleplay

 Although Flow & Agents was primarily designed for advanced users, I wanted to ensure casual users were not left out.
 As casual users became more engaged in role playing, some would naturally want to set up their own agents and experiment with custom flows.
 After all, these casual users often grow into advanced users over time.

-The challenge was making a code heavy tool approachable for people without a coding background.
-After exploring different options, we introduced the idea of a vibe coding panel.
-With this feature, users could simply describe what they wanted in everyday language, and the AI assistant would generate the code and apply it in the right place.
+The challenge was making a complex professional tool approachable for users without a technical background.
+To address this, we introduced an AI assistant panel.
+With this feature, users could describe what they wanted in everyday language, and the AI assistant would generate the appropriate code or text and apply it in the right place.

 Initially, I saw this as a way to lower barriers for casual users.
 But by the end of the design process, it became clear that advanced users would also value the feature, since it allowed them to move faster and focus on higher level problem solving.

-The AI assistant generates code based on natural language input
+AI assistant generates code based on user's request

 Final Design of Flow & Agents

 I’ve walked through the redesign process of Flow & Agents in four summarized steps.
-To conclude, here are some of the final design screens of Flow & Agents.
+To conclude, here is a video that showcases the overall look and feel of the redesigned tool.

 Project outcome & Next steps